 Brought up in Ayr, Michael is a keen Burns enthusiast, winning the “Tam o’Shanter World Championship” in 2018.
 He is also an Honorary Steward at the Wimbledon Championships.

 Suzy Kerton CA

 After a brief spell as Financial Accountant at the Cabinet Office, she embarked on a Full-Time MBA at Imperial College Business School.
-It was during the MBA that Suzy, with her business partner Latha, started Zyla Accountants, an accountancy practice offering a full range of accountancy services to start ups and small businesses from year-end accounts and VAT returns to R&D tax credits and SEIS compliance.
-Suzy is passionate about helping businesses understand their finances and making their accounting processes easy and efficient.
+It was during the MBA that Suzy co founded Zyla Accountants, an accountancy practice offering a full range of accountancy services to start ups and small businesses from year-end accounts and VAT returns to R&D tax credits and SEIS compliance.
+She has built Zyla to a fully remote team of 9 with over 100 clients.
+During Covid Suzy found herself temporarily relocated to the Middle East and in March 2021 she opened Zyla Accountants Dubai growing a client portfolio of Dubai startups and SMEs.
+Suzy is passionate about helping businesses understand their finances and making their accounting processes easy and efficient using new technologies.

-Suzy is also Chair of the Members in Practice Advisory Board and is part of the London Area Network.
-Beyond accountant life Suzy plays basketball and tennis, she speaks Spanish and Portuguese and loves to travel.
+Suzy is also Chair of the Members in Practice Advisory Board.
+Beyond Accountant Life Suzy plays basketball and tennis, she speaks Spanish and Portuguese and is learning Arabic since spending time in the UAE...it goes without saying that she loves to travel and experience new cultures!

 Scotland North - Electoral Area members